-Milk is one of the most common food allergy trigger for kids.
-The good news -- most outgrow it.
-In the meantime, infants may need hypoallergenic or soy formula.If you’re breastfeeding, you may need to avoid drinking milk too.
+Milk is one of the most common food allergy triggers for kids.
+Most outgrow it.
+In the meantime, your baby may need hypoallergenic or soy formula.
 Look at the label on packaged foods.
 Even things like tuna can have milk protein in it.
-Sometimes milk is listed as the ingredient casein.
+Sometimes it shows up as the ingredient casein.

 How a Food Allergy Starts

-Hives or other skin rash
+Hives or another skin rash

 Tingling or itching in your mouth

-Swelling of face, tongue, or lips
+Swelling of your face, tongue, or lips

 Coughing or wheezing

-Vomiting, diarrhea, or abdominal cramps
+Vomiting, diarrhea, or belly cramps

 Swelling of throat and vocal chords